chessurisme/table-score-math-system/README.md

 1. Click the "+" button to add a new player row
 2. Click on player name cells to edit names
-3. Double-click on score cells to toggle points
+3. Double-click on score cells to toggle points (or long press in mobile)
 4. Headers are editable to customize category names

 ### Scoring System